 None of the beneficial or adverse impacts from the proposed management action (as summarized in Chapter 2 of this document) has been determined to be significant.
 See Chapter 4 for the detailed discussions of the magnitude of the impacts of the preferred alternatives on the human environment.
-The action in Amendment 31 would not have significant adverse biological, social, or economic effects because the action would allow for more equitable distribution of harvest and increased federal and state coordination.
+The action in Amendment 31 would not have significant adverse biological, social, or economic effects because the action would allow for more equitable distribution of harvest among fishermen in the various states and potentially improved federal and state coordination.
 None of the alternatives are expected to have negative biological or ecological impacts and in fact would benefit the species.
 Therefore, the cumulative effects of the action proposed in the Amendment 31 are not expected to affect the magnitude of bycatch, diversity, and the ecosystem structure of fish communities, or safety at sea of fishermen targeting cobia.
-Based on the cumulative effects analysis presented herein, the proposed action would not have any significant adverse cumulative impacts compared to, or combined with, other past, present, and foreseeable future actions.
+Based on the cumulative effects analysis presented herein, the proposed action would not have any significant adverse cumulative impacts when combined with other past, present, and foreseeable future actions.